sensorbee/py/README.md

 ;
 ```

-`MustRegisterPyUDSCreator` is just a alias.
+`MustRegisterPyUDSCreator` is just an alias.

 ### UDF